-A good gluten free baking flour mix is necessary for delicious baked good.
-Whether you’re making cakes, cookies, muffins or scones, you need a flour mix that is light, yet sticky enough to hold the baking together.
+A good gluten-free baking flour mix is necessary for delicious GF baked goods.
+Whether you’re making cakes, cookies, muffins or scones, you need a flour mix that is light and flavourful, yet is sticky enough to provide texture.

-Looking for a good homemade gluten free baking flour mix?
+Looking for a good homemade gluten-free baking flour blend?
 This mix is perfect for pastries, cakes, cookies and muffins.
 Try it with your favorite flours for your own favourite combination.

 - Prep Time: 5 minutes

 - Category: Flour

 - 2 1/2 cups gluten free flour (see notes)

 - Combine the flours and xanthan gum in a large container and mix thoroughly.